An Example of a Slip and Fall Case

 Why Hire Us?

-If you were injured in a slip and fall accident anywhere in Rhode Island or Massachusetts, you may be entitled to compensation for your medical bills, lost income and pain and suffering, among other losses.
-For a free (no obligation) case evaluation, call our toll free number or fill out a contact form on our website.
+If you were injured in a slip and fall accident anywhere in Rhode Island or Massachusetts, you may be entitled to compensation for your medical bills, lost income, pain and suffering, and other losses.
+For a free (no obligation) case evaluation, call our Rhode Island Slip and Fall lawyers at 1-800-992-6878 or fill out a contact form on our website.
 Our experienced slip and fall lawyers can file a lawsuit on your behalf and they charge no fee unless you receive an award or settlement.